Nationals vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- Over the past 10 games, the Nationals have been favored just once and lost that contest.
+- The Nationals have been the favorite once in the past 10 games and lost that contest.

-- In their last 10 games with a total, the Nationals and their opponents have combined to hit the over seven times.
+- In their last 10 games with a total, the Nationals and their opponents have failed to hit the over three times.

-- The Nationals have not played a game with a spread over their last 10 outings.
+- Bookmakers have not set a spread for any of the Nationals' last 10 games.

 Nationals Betting Records & Stats

-- The Nationals have been favored on the moneyline four total times this season.
-They've finished 2-2 in those games.
+- The Nationals have won 50% of the games this season when they were the moneyline favorite (2-2).

-- Washington has played as moneyline favorites of -145 or shorter in only one game this season, which it lost.
+- Washington has played as moneyline favorites of -135 or shorter in just two games this season, which it split 1-1.

-- The Nationals have a 59.2% chance to win this game based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Nationals' implied win probability is 57.4%.

-- In the 98 games in which oddsmakers have set an over/under for Washington, it has combined with opponents to go over the total 48 times (48-46-4).
+- In the 98 games in which bookmakers have set an over/under for Washington, it has combined with opponents to go over the total 48 times (48-46-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!